jsr38/savagecorexy/README.md

 Z Bed
 -----

-The scissor lift idea was nice but the prototype showed that a Nema17 did not have enough torque to lift the bed.
-I think the bottom of the scissor lift needs to lift 4 times the weight so any pressure on the top caused the motor to skip.

 The new Z actuator is a length of 500mm of 2040 VSlot, with a printed carriage and v wheels.
 Driven by a McMaster ACME 1/2" leadscrew with